 U.S. Tax Benefits

 Calvin University will report to the IRS the required information about students who were billed for at least one credit hour in any semester of a tax year.
 Calvin reports the amount of payments, which includes scholarships and grants received, equivalent to the amount of qualified tuition billed for the year and will provide to students the IRS Tax Form 1098T as required by the Taxpayer's Relief Act of 1997.
-The tax form, along with the supplemental form produced voluntarily by Calvin College, should be used by your tax preparer to determine your eligibility for a tax credit.
+The tax form should be used by your tax preparer to determine your eligibility for a tax credit.
 The 1098T forms are mailed to students by January 31st of the following year.

 Because of each taxpayer's unique circumstances, Calvin University cannot provide tax advice or assistance related to tax credits or how to claim the credit.
 Please contact your tax advisor or the IRS for questions about the Lifetime Learning Credit or American Opportunity Credit.